hofstadter-io/cuetorials.com/content/patterns/unique-list.md

 into a "map" using struct comprehension and then convert it back to a list.

-{{< chromaDouble
+{{< codePane2
-  lhsPath="code/tasks/unique-list-by-key.html" lhsTitle="unique-list-by-key.cue"
+  file1="code/tasks/unique-list-by-key.html"     title1="unique-list-by-key.cue" play1="true"
-  rhsPath="code/tasks/unique-list-by-key-out.html" rhsTitle="cue eval unique-list-by-key.cue"
+  file2="code/tasks/unique-list-by-key-out.html" title2="cue eval unique-list-by-key.cue"
 >}}